jpmens/msoak/README.md

 `_conn_host` | the hostname of the connection `_conn_port` | the port number of the connection `_conn_topic` | the MQTT topic on which the payload was received

+Note that if no `luascript` was specified and the payload contains JSON it will be dumped as is to _stdout_.

 ## requirements